Vishal Sikka: SAP

 Sikka joined SAP in 2002 to head up the advanced technology group responsible for strategic innovative projects.
-Later he was promoted to Senior Vice President of Architecture and Chief Software Architect, responsible for the road map and the direction for the architecture of SAP products and infrastructure.
+Later he was promoted to senior vice president of architecture and chief software architect, responsible for the road map and the direction for the architecture of SAP products and infrastructure.

 In April 2007, Sikka was named SAP's first-ever CTO, reporting to then CEO Henning Kagermann.
 At the time, SAP spokesman Frank Hartmann stated that SAP felt it needed a CTO to oversee some broad changes that were under way at the company, including its renewed focus on the mid-market, the introduction of new on-demand products, and the continued roll out of NetWeaver and its SOA strategy.

 In the wake of Léo Apotheker's resignation from the executive board in 2010 to become CEO of HP, Sikka was named to a newly reconstituted board, along with new co-CEOs Bill McDermott and Jim Hagemann Snabe.

-On 4 May 2014, Sikka announced his departure from SAP for personal reasons before being named leader of Infosys.
+On 4 May 2014, Sikka announced his departure from SAP after being named leader of Infosys.

+Sikka was named to Oracle's board of directors in December 2019.

 Infosys

-On 12 June 2014, Infosys Ltd, India's second-largest IT services exporter, named Sikka as its Chief Executive Officer and Managing Director.
+On 12 June 2014, Infosys Ltd, India's second-largest IT services exporter, named Sikka as its chief executive officer and managing director.
 Sikka took over from then-CEO S.D.
 Shibulal, one of Infosys' founders, on 1 August.
 He was inducted as a whole-time director of the Board and CEO & MD (Designate) of Infosys on 14 June.

+In December 2015, while serving as CEO and managing director of Infosys, Sikka announced that Infosys pledged support to the newly formed non-profit artificial intelligence research organisation OpenAI, and Sikka was listed as one of OpenAI's advisers.

 His annual compensation was set at $13 million and stock options worth $9million.
 Vishal Sikka resigned from Infosys as MD and CEO on 18 August 2017.
-He was replaced by Pravin Rao on 24 August 2017.
+He was replaced on interim basis by U. B. Pravin Rao on 24 August 2017.

+On 18 August 2017 he stepped down as managing director of Infosys.
+He left his role as executive vice chairman of Infosys on 24 August 2017 when Nandan Nilekani was appointed as the new non-executive chairman of the board.

 Vianai

 In 2019, Sikka founded Vianai, an AI company, with $50 million in initial funding and advisors that included Indra Nooyi, John Etchemendy, Divesh Makan, Sebastian Thrun, and Alan Kay.

-In a demo of the platform on Sept.
-17, 2019, at Oracle Open World, Sikka revealed the company had created its own programming language to enable more developers and companies to utilize AI and Machine Learning techniques.
+During a platform demo on September 17, 2019, Sikka said that Vianai had created its own programming language to enable more developers and companies to utilize AI and Machine Learning techniques.

-Oracle

-Oracle this week announced (December 2019) that Dr. Vishal Sikka, has been named to Oracle's Board of Directors.
-Before starting Vianai, Vishal was a top executive at SAP and the CEO of Infosys.
-As a part of the board, he would be providing strategic vision and expert advice on Oracle Cloud and its services.

-Additional background

-In 2008, Sikka joined the executive board of the CTO Forum, an influential industry non-profit community.
-The same year, he articulated his vision of 'Timeless Software' – software that does not cause disruption to the user as technology landscapes evolve – and proposed that this be a key pillar of SAP's future development efforts.